TobitSoftware/chayns-template/README.md

 ## Included

 This template includes a small sample project to get you started.

-This sample project contains everything you need to develop your project with chayns:
+The sample project contains everything you need to develop your project with chayns:
 - HTML Structure
 - CSS Styles
 - JavaScript File